Water Festival

 Since the festival officially starts today, a large number of people were leaving the capital for their home provinces yesterday, causing massive traffic jams on Mitraphab Road in Saraburi and Nakhon Ratchasima.

+Meanwhile, the DPMD has been working hand in hand with several other organisations to help prevent or at least cut down on road accidents this year.
 Their efforts include manning checkpoints, deterring drunk driving, reminding people of the need to drive safely and follow traffic rules, as well as providing swift emergency medical services.

 Yet, despite the department's allout efforts, a total of 343 road accidents were recorded on Wednesday, with 30 dead and 375 others injured.
 Five deaths, the highest number, were recorded in Phichit.